paulusminus/cross/README.md

 ## Github Pacakges

-Whenever a new tag is pushed, a new image will be build and published on Github Packages.
+Whenever a new tag is pushed, a new image will be build and published on [`Docker Hub`](ghcr.io/paulusminus/cross-aarch64-unknown-linux-gnu).
-The latest image will be found at ghcr.io/paulusminus/cross-aarch64-unknown-linux-gnu.

 ## Example building the image locally